 What can I use elderflower cordial for?

-You can use it to flavour cakes, icing, jams and jellies.
-Also good with gin, vodka, a nice tonic, or used as a squash.
+You can use it to flavour cakes, icing, jams, and jellies.
+It is also good with gin, vodka, a nice tonic, or used as a squash.

 How do I make Elderflower champagne?
 (An old recipe from one of my allotment pals)

-Add 5 pints of cooled boiled water, 4 tablespoons of apple cider vinegar, and 7 or 8 large elderflower heads to the pan.
+To the pan, add 5 pints of cooled boiled water, 4 tablespoons of apple cider vinegar, and 7 or 8 large elderflower heads.

-Place a lid on the pan and let the mix steep for up to 48 hours.
+Place a lid on the pan and let the mix steep for 48 hours.
 Strain the liquid through a muslin cloth into plastic bottles with screw lids.

 Elderflowers contain natural yeast that reacts with sugar.
 Release the pressure by twisting the caps of the bottles every morning and night for 1 week before placing them in the fridge.

 Release the pressure every few days for another week, then enjoy!
-It is important to ‘burp’ the bottles so the pressure does not build up too high and cause the bottle to explode.
-(I am very cautious, and place the bottles in a plastic bag within the fridge just in case!)
+It is essential to ‘burp’ the bottles so the pressure does not build up too high and cause them to explode.
+(I am very cautious and place the bottles in a plastic bag within the fridge just in case!)

-If you want to learn more about cordials and jams, the next few months are a great time to have a private lesson or with a group of friends.
-I use fresh organic fruit from my allotment in my lessons which are not readily available in the shops.
-From tayberries, and pink gooseberries, to the freshest strawberries.
+If you want to learn more about cordials and jams, the next few months are a great time for a private lesson or with a group of friends.
+I use fresh organic fruit from my allotment in my lessons, which is not readily available in the shops.
+From tayberries and pink gooseberries to the freshest strawberries, I use fresh organic fruit from my allotment in my lessons.

 Get in touch to discuss your cooking lesson requirements.